Q. Can Cashflow Plan be used

 Enable macros when loading Cashflow Plan.

-Follow the instructions immediately above on each occassion
+If using 2007: Follow the instructions immediately above on each occassion

-that you load a Cashflow Plan file.
+that you load an Exl-Plan file.

-Cashflow Plan files as a “trusted location” so as to allow their
+save all your Cashflow Plan files as a “trusted location” so

-macros to run automatically on loading.
-For more information, search for “Create,
+as to allow their macros to run automatically on loading.
+For more information,

 remove, or change a trusted location” within Excel 2007’s help.